jonzink/ExoMult/README.txt

+ExoMult
-ExoMult is an R based program developed by Jon Zink.
+an R based program developed by Jon Zink.
 If you make use of this code, please cite:
 J. K. Zink, J. L. Christiansen, and  B. M. S. Hansen 2018, MNRAS